barmassimo/Angular-Drum-Machine/README.md

 To fix this, you can:

 * Use another browser like Mozilla, OR
-* Use a local web server, for example: IIS / IIS Express, Apache, Node.js, nginx, Gunicorn, Python http.server module, ...)
+* Use a local web server, for example: IIS / IIS Express, Apache, Node.js, nginx, Gunicorn, ...
 OR
 * Use Chrome with local web security disabled (option --allow-file-access-from-files)

 Copyright (C) 2015, [Massimo Barbieri](http://www.massimobarbieri.it)